-Face shields are a necessity in many professions and for a variety of tasks in the workplace or at home.
-OSHA requires the use of face shields when workers are exposed to flying objects, molten metal, liquid chemicals, acids or caustic liquids, chemical gasses or vapors, or potentially hazardous light radiation.
-Specific jobs requiring the use of face shields include metal workers, some medical staff, industrial painters and employees in chemical plants.
-While not all employment and tasks require a face shield, they are often overlooked and should be used more often.
+Face shields are necessary for many professions and for various tasks in the workplace or at home.
+For example, OSHA requires using face shields when workers are exposed to flying objects, molten metal, liquid chemicals, acids or caustic liquids, chemical gasses or vapors, or potentially hazardous light radiation.
+Specific jobs requiring face shields include metal workers, some medical staff, industrial painters, and employees in chemical plants.
+While not all employees and tasks require a face shield, they are often overlooked and should be used more often.

 5 Reasons To Use A Face Shield

-- Flying debris: Dust and other fine materials can fly into your eyes.
-When using chainsaws, angle grinders or similar power tools, you should always use a face shield.
+- Flying debris: Dust, debris, and other fine materials can bypass your safety glasses and fly into your eyes.
+You should always use a face shield when using chainsaws, angle grinders, or similar power tools.

-- Splash hazards: When handling acids, corrosives, chemical adherents or strippers and or with body fluids you should wear face shields.
-Typical safety eyewear doesn’t provide the necessary liquid splash protection required for these type of hazards.
+- Splash hazards: When handling acids, corrosives, chemical adherents or strippers, and/or bodily fluids, wear face shields.
+Typical safety eyewear doesn’t provide the necessary liquid splash protection for these hazards.

 - High-velocity impact hazards: Safety glasses do a great job of protecting your eyes.
 However, they cannot protect your face.
-Plus, safety glasses may fail if hit by an object with enough mass or velocity.
-Face shields provide an extra level of protection from high-mass and high-velocity impact hazards.
-With that being said, it’s always recommended to wear safety eyewear underneath your face shield.
+Plus, safety glasses may fail if an object with enough mass or velocity hits.
+Face shields provide extra protection from high-mass and high-velocity impact hazards.
+That said, wearing safety eyewear underneath your face shield is always recommended.

 5 Face Shield Options To Consider

 - Side protection on face shields provides increased protection from lateral hazards.
-It’s a natural instinct to turn your face away from an object flying towards you.
+It’s a natural instinct to turn your face away from an object flying toward you.
 However, this may expose your eyes or face to the incoming hazard.
-Make sure your face shield has adequate side protection, especially if you’re working around liquid splash or radiation hazards.
+So make sure your face shield has adequate side protection, especially if you’re working around liquid splash or radiation hazards.

 - Headgear – Face shields are typically worn with headgear or mounted to a traditional hard hat.
-Consider the type of environment you’ll be working in and choose the appropriate headgear system.
+Consider the environment you’ll work in and choose the appropriate headgear system.
 Most face shield manufacturers provide adapters for mounting their products on hard hats.

 Think Safety Glasses AND Face Shield

-Face shields do an excellent job of providing extra eye and face protection from a variety of dangers.
+Face shields do an excellent job of providing extra eye and face protection from various dangers.
 However, you should always wear safety glasses under your face shield because the bottom and sides of face shields typically have gaps.
 Liquid or debris passing through these gaps can contact your eyes, potentially causing an injury.

 Make sure you take the time to evaluate the dangers in your work area and select the appropriate eye and face protection.